 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-The Library has a new “ReadingList” tool, that aims to make it easy and engaging to create, access, and manage reading lists.
+The Library has a “ReadingList” tool, that aims to make it easy and engaging to create, access, and manage reading lists.
 Staff can build, maintain, and share reading lists on Blackboard; librarians can provide resources more efficiently and scale up to support more courses, and more importantly, students can access all course materials in one place.

 Highlights of this tool -- ReadingList include: